shamanec/GADS-devices-provider/docs/devices-setup.md

 **NB** It is preferable to have supervised the devices in advance and provided supervision file and password to make setup even more autonomous.
 **NB** Please note that this way the devices will not be available to the host, but you shouldn't really need that unless you are setting up new devices and need to find out the UDIDs, in this case just revert the usbmuxd change with `sudo systemctl unmask usbmuxd`, do what you need to do and mask it again, restart all containers or your system and you should be good to go.

 With this approach we mount the symlink of each device created by the udev rules to each separate container.
-This in turn makes only a specific device available to its respective container which gives us more separation and flexibility of sharing devices.
+This in turn makes only a specific device available to its respective container which gives us better isolation from host and more stability.
 One small downside is that if device is disconnected and connected again its respective container will always perform a restart.
 The reason for this is that upon disconnection the symlink mounted to the container is lost (even if its name is persistent) which forces us to restart the container to remount the newly created symlink when device is reconnected - which is a small price to pay for better stability.

 ### Access iOS devices from a Mac for remote development
 1. Execute `sudo socat TCP-LISTEN:10015,reuseaddr,fork UNIX-CONNECT:/var/run/usbmuxd` on the Linux host with the devices.